sv4u/lisp-interpreter/docs/index.md

 scli > (import 'math)
 ```

+Some math functions that have been implemented in the math package are
+- Exponentiation
+- Modular exponentiation
+- `sqrt(x)`
+- `nroot(x, n)`: the nth root of x

 ## Contact
 If you are interested in seeing this project grow or helping me, feel free to contact me at [svvishnu@andrew.cmu.edu](mailto:svvishnu@andrew.cmu.edu).
 I'm always looking for help.